Communication software

 Communication software is used to provide remote access to systems and exchange files and messages in text, audio and/or video formats between different computers or users.
 This includes terminal emulators, file transfer programs, chat and instant messaging programs, as well as similar functionality integrated within MUDs.
-The term is also applied to software operating a bulletin board system, but seldom to that operating a computer network or Stored Program Control exchange.
+The term is also applied to software operating a bulletin board system, but rarely to that operating a computer network or Stored Program Control exchange.